 This material is for distribution only under such circumstances as may be permitted by applicable law.
 It has no regard to the specific investment objectives, financial situation or particular needs of any recipient.
 It is for information purposes only and should not be construed as an offer, recommendation or solicitation to conclude a transaction and should not be treated as giving investment advice.
-Neither the Index Owner nor Bloomberg Finance L.P. and its affiliates (collectively, "Bloomberg" or the "Index Administrator") makes any representation or warranty, express or implied, regarding the appropriateness of investing in products referenced to the CMCI, or any Index or derivative index thereof, commodity products in general or of the ability of the CMCI or any other subindex to track commodity market performance.
+Neither the Index Owner nor Bloomberg Index Services Limited, the administrator of the Index ("BISL" or the "Index Administrator" and, collectively with its affiliates, "Bloomberg"), makes any representation or warranty, express or implied, regarding the appropriateness of investing in products referenced to the CMCI, or any Index or derivative index thereof, commodity products in general or of the ability of the CMCI or any other sub-index to track commodity market performance.
 In determining the constituents of the CMCI and any amendment thereto, neither the Index Owner nor the Index Administrator has any obligation to consider the needs of any counterparties that have products referenced to the CMCI.
-The Index Owner is the sole owner of the intellectual property rights with respect to the CMCI.
+The Index Owner is the sole owner of the intellectual property rights with respect to the CMCI (other than the Bloomberg name).
 Any third party product based on or in relation to the CMCI (the "Product" and any investors buying, selling, entering into or holding Products, the "Product Investors") may only be issued upon the prior written approval of the Index Owner and upon the execution of a license agreement between the Index Owner and the party intending to launch a Product.
-In no way does UBS endorse or have any other involvement in the issue and offering of a Product.
+In no way does UBS or Bloomberg endorse or have any other involvement in the issue and offering of a Product.
 UBS and Bloomberg make no representation or warranty, express or implied, to the holders of the Products or any member of the public regarding the advisability of investing in the Product or commodities generally or in futures particularly, or as to results to be obtained from the use of the Index or from the Product.
 Past performance of the CMCI is not necessarily indicative of future results.

-The Index is © UBS 2017.
+The Index is © UBS 2019.
 The key symbol and UBS are among the registered and unregistered trademarks of UBS.
 Bloomberg is a trademark of Bloomberg.
 UBS Bloomberg Constant Maturity Commodity Index, UBS Bloomberg CMCI and CMCI are service marks of UBS and/or Bloomberg.
-Patent pending in respect of the Index and all rights reserved in respect of the Index.